 Stereotactic radiosurgery is a non-surgical, radiation-based brain tumor treatment offered at Moffitt Cancer Center in Tampa, Florida.
-Primarily used to treat cancers of the brain and skull base, this treatment allows radiation oncologists to destroy abnormal cells with an exceptionally high level of precision.
-And, because stereotactic radiosurgery helps spare surrounding tissues from radiation exposure, it allows oncologists to deliver higher doses of radiation to a tumor, which typically translates to fewer treatment sessions overall.
+Primarily used to treat cancers of the brain and skull base, this treatment allows our neurosurgeons and radiation oncologists to destroy abnormal cells with an exceptionally high level of precision.
+And, because stereotactic radiosurgery helps spare surrounding tissues from radiation exposure, it allows our treatment team to deliver higher doses of radiation to a tumor, which typically translates to fewer treatment sessions overall.

 Stereotactic radiosurgery relies on a combination of advanced technologies, including: